-I am an almost-native Tucsonan who graduated from University High School in 1994.
-In 1998, I graduated magna cum laude from the University of Arizona with a Bachelor of Arts Degree in Classical Humanities.
-I earned a Master’s Degree in Education Administration from Chapman University in 2003, which was also the year that I graduated from the James E. Rogers College of Law.
+Almost-native Tucsonan Ms. Roubicek graduated from University High School in 1994.
+In 1998, she graduated magna cum laude from the University of Arizona with a Bachelor of Arts Degree in Classical Humanities. she then earned a Master’s Degree in Education Administration from Chapman University in 2003, which was also the year that she graduated from UA James E. Rogers College of Law.

-Later that same year, I was admitted to the Arizona State Bar and have remained a member in good standing ever since.
-I began working for the City of Tucson as an Assistant Prosecuting Attorney in 2004, and was promoted to Associate Prosecuting Attorney in 2007.
-This is the position I currently hold.
+Later that same year, Ms. Roubicek was admitted to the Arizona State Bar and have remained a member in good standing ever since.
+She began working for the City of Tucson as an Assistant Prosecuting Attorney in 2004, and was promoted to Associate Prosecuting Attorney in 2007.
+This is the position she currently holds.

-Over the course of my career, I have prosecuted all types of offenses, ranging from minor civil infractions to vehicular fatalities.
-I have tried well over 50 jury trials and hundreds of bench trials.
-I have also conducted numerous evidentiary hearings on all manner of Fourth, Fifth, and Sixth Amendment issues.
-I have conducted Frye Hearings, Franks Hearings, and was heavily involved in source code litigation.
+Over the course of my career, Ms. Roubicek has prosecuted all types of offenses, ranging from minor civil infractions to vehicular fatalities.
+She has tried well over 50 jury trials and hundreds of bench trials.
+She has also conducted numerous evidentiary hearings on all manner of Fourth, Fifth, and Sixth Amendment issues.
+She has conducted Frye Hearings, Franks Hearings, and was heavily involved in source code litigation.

-In addition to my courtroom duties, I have coordinated and presented a number of in-house CLE programs on topics such as DUI investigations, the presentation of scientific evidence to a jury, and misdemeanor sex offenses.
-I have also critiqued new attorneys as part of the Arizona Prosecuting Attorneys Advisory Council’s basic advocacy course, and have taught several times on behalf of the Arizona State Bar.
+In addition to courtroom duties, Ms. Roubicek has coordinated and presented a number of in-house CLE programs on topics such as DUI investigations, the presentation of scientific evidence to a jury, and misdemeanor sex offenses.
+She has also critiqued new attorneys as part of the Arizona Prosecuting Attorneys Advisory Council’s basic advocacy course, and has taught several times on behalf of the Arizona State Bar.